-Temple came in to the Pavilion to face its Big 5 rival Villanova boasting a 5-0 record for the first time since 1987, but had yet to be challenged.
-The Wildcats, who were 4-3 at tipoff, and resembled the first team the Owls played to date that came into the contest with a winning record.
+Temple came in to the Pavilion to face Big 5 rival Villanova boasting a 5-0 record for the first time since 1987, but had yet to be challenged.
+The Wildcats, who were 4-3 at tipoff, were the first team the Owls played to date that came into the contest with a winning record.

 “We didn’t do a very good job on offense in the first half, obviously we didn’t do a very good job on defense either as they shot 50 percent,” coach Fran Dunphy said.
 “Our shot selection led to some easy baskets for them.
 It didn’t look like we were very together in that first half.”

 Temple opened up the half with an 18-2 run, while Villanova didn’t hit a field goal until the second period had more than halfway expired and they had already accumulated six turnovers.
 With eight minutes remaining in the game, the Owls were shooting 15 percent better from the floor, and 13 percent better from the field than they had in the first half.